jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

 It has been practice that all GHG inventory files are in the same *crf* directory.
 Be sure the read rights to the files exists.
-Then, if needed, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
+Then download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.
 To produce the PartyProfile  result file filled with the GHG inventory results type the two commands:

-	(lukeghg) prompt% convertutf8 -f crf/'*.csv'
+	(lukeghg) prompt% convertutf8.py -f crf/'*.csv'
 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log

 The GHG inventory result files (csv files) seem to use different encoding systems.
-`convertutf8` converts them to utf8 if needed (this is why they need to be copied with `scp` to *crf* directory first).
+`convertutf8.py` converts them to utf8 if needed (this is why they need to be copied with `scp` to *crf* directory first).

 The script `run-ghg-master.sh` will run few minutes at most.